 Infection prevention features and points, upgrading clinical rooms to modern, efficient and pleasant places to work in:-

 Often new medical facilities open without adequate thought going into the design of storage requirements.
 We see time and time again, flaws in the design of specialist clinical spaces, and both traditional and new design methods not picking up the requirements and best practice of today's clinicians working on the front line.

-Asset Optimisation: Exploring the Opportunities for NHS Trusts Not Captured Within the New Hospital Programme?
+Asset Optimisation: Exploring Funding Opportunities for NHS Trusts Not Captured Within the New Hospital Programme?